Founder building personal brand strategy on LinkedIn

 Do You Actually Need a Personal Branding Strategy?

-You likely need one if:
+You likely need one if

-- You sell high-trust, high-ticket services
+• You sell high-trust, high-ticket services

-- Your name influences deals
+• Your name influences deals and partnerships

-- You want inbound opportunities
+• You want inbound opportunities without cold outreach

-You might not need it yet if:
+You might not need it yet if

-- Your business runs purely on ads or marketplaces
+• Your business runs purely on ads or marketplaces

-- Transactions are low-cost and fast
+• Transactions are low-cost and fast

 The Hidden Lever: LinkedIn Ghostwriting

+Executives do not struggle with ideas.
+They struggle with time.
 You might have thoughts worth sharing.
-But they stay in meetings.
-Or notes.
-Or just… your head.
+But they stay in meetings, or in notes, or in your head.

+That is where ghostwriting comes in.
 Not as outsourcing.
 More like translation.

 How to Start Without Overthinking It